7 Signs Your Friend Is Using You as a Therapist and What to Do About It

 Another sign is when they continue discussing specific topics you’ve asked them to avoid.
 Whether it’s a particular person, problem, or situation, a friend who disregards your wishes likely doesn’t respect your need to set emotional boundaries.
 This can feel overwhelming and exhausting.

 Ignoring your boundaries can also manifest in their reaction to your attempts to set them.
-If they respond with guilt-tripping, irritation, or dismissiveness, it underscores their disregard for your feelings.
+If they respond with irritation or dismissiveness, it underscores their disregard for your feelings.
 A true friend would understand and honor your limits without making you feel bad.
+Being present in a relationship means being emotionally available and attentive, and a genuine friend would respect your boundaries to maintain a healthy and supportive connection.

 4) Rarely Takes Your Advice Seriously